ismaelsma/mobile-challenge/README.md

 ## Other functions

 The app has also esLint and preetify to indent and format the code.
-Configuration will be installed directly in npm start, but be careful not to have a custom configuration in the extensions of your IDE
+Configuration will be installed directly in npm start, but be careful not to have a custom configuration in the plugins of your IDE